This page is from APP, the official source of professional practice for policing.

 Potentially dangerous people.

-Retain until the subject has reached 100 years of age, then carry out a manual review.
+Having taken into account the retention criteria detailed above, you may retain until the nominal has reached 100 years of age, then carry out a manual review.

 Review every 10 years to ensure adequacy and necessity.